FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/spa/oauth-authorization-code-grant-jwts-refresh-tokens-cookies.md

 ---
 layout: advice
-title: Single-page application OAuth login using authorization code grant
-subtitle: Using JWTs and refresh tokens
+title: Single-page application OAuth login using authorization code grant with JWTs and refresh tokens
-description: An explanation of single-page application login using FusionAuth OAuth interface with the authorization code grant and uses JWTs and refresh tokens in cookies
+description: An explanation of single-page application login using FusionAuth OAuth interface with the authorization code grant with JWTs and refresh tokens in cookies
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication